From "The Killough/Kellough Family in Ireland, Canada and the United States,"

 Boyds and Kalloch's - pdf file of the 2007 Kalloch reunion presentation, by Dianne Bergstedt Boyd.
 The shared Ulster-Scots history of the Boyd and Kalloch families from Northern Ireland to Maine.
 Handouts from presentation (pdf files): The Scots in Maine, Scottish Place-Names in Maine.

 Maine Ulster Scots Project - The Maine Ulster Scots Project (MUSP) has been created to promote awareness of Maine's Scots-Irish heritage and to gather and archive the histories of Maine's Ulster-Scots families, up to and including the time of the American Revolution.
 That information will be periodically published and also taken directly to Maine's school children with volunteer programs sponsored by the St. Andrews Society of Maine.

-Old Bushmills Distillery (Link to Adventure Tours Northern Ireland) - Located in County Antrim, this is the oldest licensed distillery in the world.
+Old Bushmills Distillery (Discover Northern Ireland) - Located in County Antrim, this is the oldest licensed distillery in the world.
 The first permit was granted by James VI and I to Sir Thomas Phillipps, a local landowner, in 1608.
 Our ancestor John Killough shared a bit of history with Sir Thomas, see: Early Killough/Kalloch History, by Dean Mayhew.

 On the Trail of Scotch-Irish Ancestors - A interesting article by Myra Vanderpool Gormley, CG, from "The Los Angeles Times Syndicate".